hucker/splint/README.md

 1) Just give it a bunch of functions in a list would work.
 Ideally the return SplintResults, but it works if they return booleans or lists of booleans.
 2) Point it to a file and `splint` will find all the functions in that file and call them.
-(ScruffModule)
+(SplintModule)
 3) Point it to a folder (or pass it a bunch of filenames) and splint will load each module and collect all the tests ( ScruffPackage)